Principle of settling: the sedimentation rate

 • The purpose is that the particles lose their dynamic energy in order to be easily collected at the bottom of the structure.

 It is important to note that settling cannot separate solid particles of similar density to the liquid.
 In this case, filtration is the best option.
-In case the particles float, it is better to choose flotation.
+If the particles float, other methods such as filtration or flotation are recommended.

 Physical forces that allow settling

-The sedimentation rate of a particle is its theoretical downward speed in clear, standing water.
-A particle will only settle if:
+The sedimentation rate of a particle is its theoretical downward rate in clear, stagnant water.
+Particles will only settle if :

-• In a longitudinal flow, the length/height ratio of a tank is greater than the water velocity/sedimentation velocity ratio.
+• In a longitudinal flow, the ratio of the length of the reservoir to the height of the reservoir is greater than the ratio of the water velocity to the sedimentation velocity.

-• In a vertical ascending flow, the velocity of rising water is below the settling speed limit.
+• In a vertical upward flow, the upward water velocity is lower than the sedimentation limit velocity.

 Therefore, the increase in particle diameter significantly increases sedimentation.
-This is why flocculation is a widely used technique in water treatment, whether for sanitation or for drinking water production.
+This is why flocculation is a widely used technique in water treatment, whether in sanitation or for the production of drinking water.

 There are physical forces that also play a role in settling such as viscosity and particle size.